DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 3. SCOPE OF THESE TERMS AND CONDITIONS

-3.1 Your Account is an e-money account and the electronic money and any Card associated with it is issued to you by us.
+3.1 Your Account is an e-money account and the electronic money and (where applicable) any Card associated with it is issued to you by us.
 We are regulated by the Financial Conduct Authority for the issuance of electronic money (FRN 900573).
 Your rights and obligations relating to the use of this Account are subject to these Terms and Conditions between you and us.

 3.2 The types of Transactions enabled for your Account are set out in the Customer Pricing Package Document or as subsequently enabled by us.
 The terms of these Terms and Conditions applicable to specific Transactions or payment types (for example, Virtual Cards) apply only to the extent that such Transactions or payment types are enabled for your Account.